 The Family Protection Act requires that victims of domestic violence have access to counseling and medical services, legal support, and a safe place within the community if they cannot return home.
-The government has a referral system in place to coordinate these services, but referral agencies are often underfunded, especially in rural areas.
+The government has a referral system in place to coordinate these services, but referral agencies often lacked funding, especially in rural areas.
 The Family Support Center and a church-run facility for abused women provided counseling and other support services for women.

 Sexual Harassment: Sexual harassment is not illegal and was a widespread problem.